hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

 **Consensus service API.** Peers connect to the channel provided by the consensus service, via the interface provided by the consensus service.
 The consensus service API  consists of two basic operations (more generally *asynchronous events*):

-* `broadcast(blob)`: the submitting peer calls this to broadcast an arbitrary message `blob` for dissemination over the channel.
+* `broadcast(blob)`: a peer calls this to broadcast an arbitrary message `blob` for dissemination over the channel.
 This is also called `request(blob)` in the BFT context, when sending a request to a service.

 * `deliver(seqno, prevhash, blob)`: the consensus service calls this on the peer to deliver the message `blob` with the specified non-negative integer sequence number (`seqno`) and hash of the most recently delivered blob (`prevhash`).
 In other words, it is an output event from the consensus service. `deliver()` is also sometimes called `notify()` in pub-sub systems or `commit()` in BFT systems.

- Notice that consensus service clients (i.e., peers) interact with the service only through `broadcast()` and `deliver()` events.
+**TODO** add the part of the API for fetching particular batches under client/peer specified sequence numbers.

 **Consensus properties.** The guarantees of the consensus service (or atomic-broadcast channel) are as follows.
 They answer the following question:  *What happens to a broadcasted message and what relations exist among delivered messages?*